Automatic feature engineering

 For full details about preprocessing, see Automatic data preparation and transformation.

-For more information about each of the insights shown in schema view, see Common insights found in training data.
+For more information about each of the insights shown in schema view, see Viewing insights about the training data.

 Using a free text feature as the experiment target